imvetri/imvetri/README.md

 <h3>Checkout my writings on Design and Development</h3>

-<b>Leaky pipes - Designing a designers tool</b><a href="https://www.linkedin.com/pulse/leaky-pipes-designing-designers-tool-vetrivel-shanmugam">Open the article</a>
+<b>Designing a designers tool</b><a href="https://www.linkedin.com/pulse/leaky-pipes-designing-designers-tool-vetrivel-shanmugam">Open the article</a>
 <br/>
-<b>Leaky pipes - Visual programming - Blank space</b><a href="https://www.linkedin.com/pulse/leaky-pipes-visual-programming-blank-space-vetrivel-shanmugam/">Open the article</a>
+<b>Visual programming - Blank space</b><a href="https://www.linkedin.com/pulse/leaky-pipes-visual-programming-blank-space-vetrivel-shanmugam/">Open the article</a>
 <br/>
-<b>Leaky pipes - My thoughts on Appsmith - Scaling from internal tool to Design to code</b><a href="https://www.linkedin.com/pulse/leaky-pipes-design-code-vetrivel-shanmugam/">Open the article</a>
+<b>My thoughts on Appsmith - Scaling from internal tool to Design to code</b><a href="https://www.linkedin.com/pulse/leaky-pipes-design-code-vetrivel-shanmugam/">Open the article</a>
 <br/>
 <b>Introducing Designers and Developers</b><a href="https://www.linkedin.com/pulse/introducing-web-designers-developer-vetrivel-shanmugam/">Open the article</a>

-<b>Leaky Pipes - Build in ReactJS and render in canvas for OTT platforms</b><a href="https://www.linkedin.com/pulse/leaky-pipes-build-reactjs-render-canvas-ott-vetrivel-shanmugam">Open the article</a>
+<b>Build in ReactJS and render in canvas for OTT platforms</b><a href="https://www.linkedin.com/pulse/leaky-pipes-build-reactjs-render-canvas-ott-vetrivel-shanmugam">Open the article</a>
 <br/>

 <h3>Checkout my writings on Computer science fictional design concept called Black Mass</h3>

-<b>Leaky Pipes - AI and ML versus UI</b><a href="https://www.linkedin.com/pulse/leaky-pipes-ai-ml-versus-ui-vetrivel-shanmugam">Open the article</a>
+<b>AI and ML versus UI</b><a href="https://www.linkedin.com/pulse/leaky-pipes-ai-ml-versus-ui-vetrivel-shanmugam">Open the article</a>
 <br/>
-<b>Leaky pipes - Black Mass design to Automate Job</b><a href="https://www.linkedin.com/pulse/leaky-pipes-black-mass-design-automate-job-vetrivel-shanmugam">Open the article</a>
+<b>Black Mass design to Automate Job</b><a href="https://www.linkedin.com/pulse/leaky-pipes-black-mass-design-automate-job-vetrivel-shanmugam">Open the article</a>
 <br/>
-<b>Leaky Pipes - The black mass initiative</b><a href="https://www.linkedin.com/pulse/leaky-pipes-black-mass-initiative-vetrivel-shanmugam/">Open the article</a>
+<b>The black mass initiative</b><a href="https://www.linkedin.com/pulse/leaky-pipes-black-mass-initiative-vetrivel-shanmugam/">Open the article</a>
 <br/>
 <b>Black Mass, Gravity, Qunit unit tests.</b><a href="https://www.linkedin.com/pulse/black-mass-gravity-qunit-unit-tests-vetrivel-shanmugam/">Open the article</a>
 <br/>